scality/RestBlockDriver/README.md

 --------------------

   * Fault tolerance when more server (reset or timeout).
-  * Optimize the size of the sectors.
+  * Optimize sector sizes.
   * Put the device in non-rotational
   * Support DKMS
-  * Rollback if no connections
+  * Rollback if connection lost